MicrosoftDocs/power-automate-docs/articles/desktop-flows/using-browsers.md

 By default, **Internet Explorer** works in protected mode to prevent any external application from controlling it.

+While Power Automate Desktop can still work with this setting enabled, it will not be able to clear the browser's cache or cookies.

-To disable this mode and allow Power Automate Desktop to handle the browser:
+To disable protected mode and allow Power Automate Desktop to clear the browser's cache and cookies:

 1. Launch **Internet Explorer**, select the **gear icon**, and choose **Internet options** in the menu.